 One possible cause of vertical nail ridges is aging.
 As you get older, your body's natural oil production slows down.
 In turn, this lack of moisture can cause your nails to become brittle, thin, and prone to peeling—and to form ridges.
-This increasing dryness can also show up in your skin and hair, too.
+This increase in dryness can also show up in your skin and hair, too.
 Although annoying, this is nothing to worry about.
-Your best defense is eating a healthful diet, drinking enough water, and exercising to keep your circulatory system healthy.
+Your best defense is eating a healthy diet, drinking enough water, and exercising to keep your circulatory system healthy.

-Buff—But Not Too Much
+Buff to Smooth the Ridges—but Not Too Much

 Plus, you won't need to use acetone-based nail polish removers, the moisture-sapping enemy of already parched nails.